Get a Driver's License

 An initial Learner's Permit is issued to any individual, 16 years of age or older, who has never been licensed to operate a vehicle, a new resident who has never been licensed, or a new resident who has been licensed in another state but whose driver license has been expired longer than 6 months.
 If you are a new resident to PA, please visit our New Resident information page.

 Acquire a Pennsylvania Driver's Manual from a local Driver License Center, or on this website: English (PDF) or Spanish (PDF).
 An audio version of the manual is also available.

-Have a physician, physician assistant, certified registered nurse practitioner or chiropractor conduct a physical examination and complete Form DL-180 "Non-Commercial Learner’s Permit Application."
+Have a physician, physician assistant, certified registered nurse practitioner or chiropractor conduct a physical examination and complete Form DL-180 (PDF), "Non-Commercial Learner’s Permit Application."

 Visit a Driver License Center with: